 How Supply Chains Work

-Every product has a history before it reaches the end user.
-Materials are extracted, processed, assembled, transported, stored, and delivered.
-The system that connects all of these steps is called a supply chain.
+Every product has a long and often invisible history before it reaches the end user.
+Raw materials must be extracted, processed, and transformed.
+Components must be manufactured, assembled, and transported.
+Finished goods must be stored, distributed, and delivered.
+The system that coordinates all of these steps — across regions, industries, and infrastructure — is called a supply chain.

 The Basic Flow